Processing Accounting Transactions

 - Enter and process transactions for the movement of revenue for sponsored account transactions.

 - Sponsored Projects Administration

-- Effort Unit accepts or rejects requests to process HSAs to sponsored projects after the effort certification deadline.
+- Effort Unit accepts or rejects requests to process Retros to sponsored projects after the effort certification deadline.

 - Financial Accounting and Reporting Manual (FARM) for Higher Education from National Association of College and University Business Officers (NACUBO)

 - Job Aid:Transaction Justification/Documentation Standards for All Non-Sponsored and Sponsored Transactions

 - February 2018 - Comprehensive Review.
 Policy and procedure changes include: Updated owners, contacts and terminology to reflect EFS 9.2 vs. EFS 8.9, Replacement of the word “should” with “must” when appropriate to provide more direction, Added definitions where applicable, Included language to require support documentation for financial transactions to be retained,Added examples to better illustrate the correct accounting for transactions